shamansir/rpd/docs/sections/api.md

 #### `patch.render(renderers, targets, config)`

-#### `patch.addNode(type, title, [def]) → Node`
+#### `patch.addNode(type, title, [definition]) → Node`

 Add a node, which represents any process over some inputs (inlets) and sends result of the process to its outputs (outlets).
 A node can have no inputs or no outputs at all, or even both, so in the latter case this node is called self-sufficient.

 The type of the node is some previously registered type, for example, `core/basic`.
-Usually it has the form `toolkit/definition`.
+Usually it has the form `toolkit/short-name`.
 You may use a prepared one from the [toolkits](TODO) or easily create your own types for the nodes with [`Rpd.nodetype`](TODO).

 You may specify a custom title, if you want, or the engine will fall back to the type name.

 _Definition:_

-The third argument, `def` is a bit tricky one, but just a bit.
+The third argument, `definition` is a bit tricky one, but just a bit.
 It's optional, so usually you may omit it without any compunction.
 This argument is the object which actually has exactly the same structure as the object used for `Rpd.nodetype`.
 It helps you to override the type definition for this particular node instance, when you want. <!-- Test it merges definitions, not overrides everything -->

 NB: When you override inlets and outlets this way, you may later access them using `node.inlets[alias]` and `node.outlets[alias]` shortcuts, same way as when you defined them with `Rpd.nodetype`.
 The inlets and outlets added later with `node.addInlet` and `node.addOutlet` methods are not accessible with this shortcuts, that is, I hope, rather logical.